Mark Kendall (engineer)

 Kendall is a CSL Young Florey Medallist and Rolex Laureate.

-Kendall's work regularly features in international media, including on the National Geographic Channel.
+Kendall's work has appeared in media, including on the National Geographic Channel.

 Kendall's TedGlobal talk has been viewed more than a million times.

 Background

 Kendall was born on 16 April 1972.
-He received his Bachelor of Engineering (Hons I, 1993) and PhD (1998) from the University of Queensland.
+He received his Bachelor of Engineering (1993) and PhD (1998) from the University of Queensland.

 In 1998, Kendall moved to the UK to take up a position in the Department of Engineering Science at the University of Oxford (1998–2006).

 Contributions to biotechnology

 At the University of Oxford (1998–2006) Kendall developed a biolistic technique for the delivery of vaccines directly into the skin without the use of needles.

 At the University of Queensland (2006–2018) Kendall invented the Nanopatch for needle-free delivery of vaccines.

 At WearOptimo and the Australian National University (2018 to present), Kendall has invented the Microwearable™ sensor for personalised medicine.

 During his career, Kendall has collaborated with major global health partners including the Bill & Melinda Gates Foundation, World Health Organization and Merck & Co.

 He is an Australian Government Academy of Science COVID-19 Expert.